-The candidate does not currently fulfil the Doctoral/MPhil criteria and the material\ as submitted displays significant deficiencies of content and/or presentation in areas specified by the examiners.
-The candidate is permitted to revise and re-submit the material for the degree and be re-examined on one further occasion with or without viva.
-Revisions indicated by examiners may reasonably be expected to be completed within a maximum 12 months FT/18 months PT.
-The re-examination shall be of the submitted material as a whole and by all examiners.
+The candidate does not currently fulfil the Doctoral / MPhil criteria and the material+ as submitted displays significant deficiencies of content and / or presentation in areas specified by the examiners.
+The candidate may be permitted to revise and re-submit the material for the degree and be re-assessed on one further occasion with or without viva voce examination.
+Revisions indicated by examiners may reasonably be expected to be completed within a maximum 12 months FT / 18 months PT.
+The re-assessment shall be of the submitted material[†] as a whole and undertaken by all examiners.